-HTC One 'Google Edition' rumors continueAlex Wagner - Deputy Managing Editor, News Desk
+HTC One 'Google Edition' rumors continueAlex Wagner - Editorial Director of News and Content

 Hot on the heels of a rumor that said that HTC is prepping a "Google Edition" of its One flagship running stock Android, more reports have surfaced that back up the original claim.
 Both Android Central and MoDaCo now say that HTC is indeed working on a version of the One that runs vanilla Android rather than HTC's Sense 5 overlay.
 The sites claim that the device will be announced within the next week or so.